salman-cissp/Deploy.WebApp.to.Azure/1.Compute/README.md

 	![Pasted image 20230508213423](https://github.com/salman-cissp/Deploy.WebApp.to.Azure/assets/134168108/95356e99-17c8-4b74-bf35-069eec128f27)

 # 6. Setting up Order app
 This app doesn't have a front-end.
 It works in the back-end to process the orders sent to the shopping cart.
 It will be deployed as a serverless app (function).
-Its functionality cant be tested directly from a web browser like the other apps , so we will have to use another app called 'Postman API'
+Its functionality cant be tested directly from a web browser like the other apps , so we will have to use a tool 'Postman API'

 - add 'order' app to the project
 - install 'postman api platform' (to test http trigger) app on local pc